 What about a dog barking collar?

-• Even if the collar administers a low-level shock, there’s always the risk you’ll “shock” your dog far more severely than intended.
+Also not ideal.
+Both vets and animal rights groups strongly discourage the use of e-collars or shock collars to deter any specific behavior.
+Even if the collar administers a low-level shock, there’s always the risk you’ll “shock” your dog far more severely than intended.
 (Especially if the remote falls in the wrong hands.)

-• However, even citronella collars might not be ideal.
-There’s always the chance the microphone picks up on other dogs barking at a park or similar – and your poor buddy might be put through an olfactory assault even if they’re being good!
+Citronella collars come equipped with a microphone that picks up on your dog’s barking.
+If it crosses a certain threshold, the collar releases a fragrance that dogs find unpleasant.
+(Meant to deter them from barking too much.)
+However, there’s always the chance the microphone picks up on other dogs barking at a park or similar – and your poor buddy might be put through an olfactory assault even if they’re being good!

 So if you’re dealing with a particularly bad case of barking and your dog’s environment doesn’t seem to be triggering it, it’s smart to leave some jobs to the pros.
 Enroll your buddy in an obedience training school – and make sure to refresh their training periodically to wean them off any “bad” behaviors.